Derren Brown: Actual versus suggested methods

 Brown often claims to reveal the methods by which he achieves his tricks, but this is typically an additional layer of misdirection, as the stated methods are not the methods that he uses.
 The perception by his audience that he uses deep psychological insights typically aids the misdirection required for his tricks.
 He employs a variety of techniques to ensure his audience cannot deduce the methods behind his illusions.
 Some critics have argued that his presentation as a sceptic might be misleading, as certain elements of his performances could be interpreted as promoting pseudoscience.
 For example, after performing a trick in which he appeared to predict lottery numbers, his demonstrated explanation included using the Wisdom of Crowds, but it has been theorised that the actual method relied on split-screen video.
-Some commentators have suggested that such performances might inadvertently conflict with efforts to reduce magical thinking.
+Some commentators such as Simon Singh have suggested that such performances might inadvertently conflict with efforts to reduce magical thinking.

 In a Daily Telegraph article published in 2003, Simon Singh criticised Brown's early TV appearances, arguing that he presented standard magic and mentalism effects—such as the classic ten-card poker deal trick—as genuine psychological manipulation.
 On Brown's television and live shows, he often appears to show the audience how a particular effect was created—claiming to use techniques such as subliminal suggestion, hypnosis, and body language reading.
 Singh's suggestion is that these explanations are dishonest.
 Furthermore, Singh took exception to the programme's website being categorised under Channel 4's "Science" section.
-The mini-site was later reclassified under 'Entertainment' instead of 'Science'.
+The mini-site was later reclassified under "Entertainment".

 In his 2006 book Tricks of the Mind, Brown wrote, "I am often dishonest in my techniques, but always honest about my dishonesty...
 I happily admit cheating, as it's all part of the game" and claimed to never use actors or "stooges" in his work without informing the viewers, calling it "artistically repugnant and simply unnecessary".
 However, in an October 2010 interview, Brown conceded that Singh may have had a point, explaining that at the start of his television career "I was overstating the case, overstating my skills.
 I thought there'll only be one show, there'll never be a repeat, so I might as well go for it."